RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Evaluation

-On average, \name{} makes 35 calls per bug, which also corresponds to the number of cycles.
+This research question aims at better understanding the approach by analyzing how the agent uses the available tools.
+On average, \name{} makes 35 tool invocations per bug, which also corresponds to the number of cycles.
 Figure~\ref{fig:stackedbarcommandfreq} shows the frequency of tool invocations, where we distinguish between fixed (i.e., ``correct'') and unfixed (i.e., ``plausible'' only or completely unfixed) bugs.
-The LLM agent uses the full range of tools, with the most frequently called tool being \emph{write\_fix} (average of 6 calls for fixed bugs and 17 calls for unfixed bugs.
+The agent uses the full range of tools, with the most frequently called tool being \emph{write\_fix} (average of 6 calls for fixed bugs and 17 calls for unfixed bugs).
 Around 7\% of \emph{write\_fix} invocations in unfixed bugs produce plausible patches, compared to 44\% in fixed bugs.
+The least used tool is \emph{run\_tests}, which is used so infrequently because the initially provided information about the bug already provides information about any failing test cases and because the \emph{write\_fix} tool automatically invokes the test suite.